WalletConnect/walletconnect-docs/docs/specs/clients/sign/session-events.md

 {
     event: "session_proposal",
     description: "Emitted when there is a new session proposal to be responded to",
-    whoShouldListen: "wallet"
+    whoShouldListen: "Wallets"
   },
   {
     event: "session_request",
     description: "Emitted when the wallet is required to take action, such as signing a transaction.",
-    whoShouldListen: "wallet"
+    whoShouldListen: "Wallets"
   },
   {
     event: "session_update",
     description: "Emitted when a session is updated.",
-    whoShouldListen: "dapp"
+    whoShouldListen: "Dapps"
   },
   {
     event: "session_delete",
     description: "Emitted when a session has been disconnected.",
-    whoShouldListen: "dapp & wallet"
+    whoShouldListen: "Dapps & Wallets"
   },
   {
     event: "session_event",
     description: "Emitted when an event like accountsChanged happens.",
-    whoShouldListen: "dapp & wallet"
+    whoShouldListen: "Dapps & Wallets"
   },
   {
     event: "session_ping",
     description: "Emitted when the session's peer is checking if the receiving client is online.",
-    whoShouldListen: "dapp & wallet"
+    whoShouldListen: "Dapps & Wallets"
   },
   {
     event: "session_expire",
     description: "Emitted when a session has expired.",
-    whoShouldListen: "dapp & wallet"
+    whoShouldListen: "Dapps & Wallets"
   },
   {
     event: "session_extend",
     description: "Emitted when extending a session.",
-    whoShouldListen: "dapp & wallet"
+    whoShouldListen: "Dapps & Wallets"
   },
   {
     event: "proposal_expire",
     description: "Emitted when the session proposal has expired.",
-    whoShouldListen: "dapp & wallet"
+    whoShouldListen: "Dapps & Wallets"
   }
 ]}
 />

 ### session_proposal

 An event is triggered when the dapp establishes a connection with the wallet by calling the `connect` method.
-The following is the payload that the wallet can listen for.
-Here's an example payload when the dapp is initiating a session proposal on the Goerli Network.

 ```ts
 await client.connect({